evtimo/quartz-scheduler-test/README.md

 ## Getting Started

-This is a small Spring Boot, that allows to get data by configurable Quartz-scheduler from external API, store currency data in H2 locally and get exchange rates.
+This is a small Spring Boot app, that allows to get data by configurable Quartz-scheduler from external API, store currency data in H2 locally and calculate exchange rates.

 ## Getting Start